mondele/btt-writer-docs/docs/desktop.rst

 3. In the breadcrumbs at the top left of the screen, click Home to return to the home screen.

-How do I set up to translate Bible resources?
+How do I set up to translate Bible resources (GL project)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using BTT Writer to translate Bible resources (translationNotes , translationQuestions, or translationWords) from English into a Gateway language, there is a setup step that you need to perform prior to starting a project.
+If you are using BTT Writer for a GL project, there is a setup step that you need to perform prior to starting a project.

-You must set BT to use Gateway Language Mode so that the resources are available to be translated.
+You must set BTT Writer to use Gateway Language Mode so that the resources are available to be translated.
 Setting this mode does not affect existing projects, if any.
 It affects only the options that you see when creating new projects.

 To use Gateway Language Mode for new projects, perform the following steps: